SoumyaSubhrajit/JavaScript-Notes/Key Features of JavaScript.md

 ## Cross-Browser Compatibility

 JavaScript is supported by all major web browsers, making it a reliable choice for building cross-browser compatible web applications.
-Modern frameworks and libraries further simplify the handling of browser inconsistencies..
+Modern frameworks and libraries further simplify the handling of browser inconsistencies.

 ## Asynchronous Programming